Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Triples of generators

 \begin{proof} Since $f,g,h$ act without inversions, their fixed point sets are subcomplexes.
-Thus an admissible triangulation of $\Delta$ exists by the relative simplicial approximation \cite{Z}.
+Thus an admissible triangulation of $\Delta$ exists by Theorem~\ref{thm:Z}.
 Suppose now that $\Delta$ has minimal area among admissible triangulations w.r.t.\ $(f,g,h)$.

 We first prove that $\psi$ is nondegenerate.
 Indeed, suppose that there is an edge $e\subset \Delta$ with $\psi(e)$ a vertex, and let $u,v$ be the endpoints of $e$.
 If $e$ lies in $\partial \Delta$, then let $T$ be the triangle containing $e$.
 We then remove $e$ and $T$ from $\Delta$ and we identify the two remaining sides of $T$.
 This decreases the area of $\Delta$, which contradicts minimality.

 Suppose then that $e$ is contained in two triangles $T$ and $T'$.
+If $u=v$, then let $B\subset \Delta$ be the open disc bounded by $e$.
+Let $T$ be the triangle of $\Delta$ adjacent to~$e$ outside~$B$, and let $t,t'$ be the edges of $T$ distinct from $e$.
+We remove $T\cup B$ from $\Delta$ and glue along $t$ and $t'$.
+This does not change the homeomorphism type of $\Delta$, and decreases its area, which is a contradiction.

-If $u=v$, then we modify $\Delta$ as in the proof of Lemma~\ref{lem:min surface}.
-If $u\neq v$ and $T=T'$ we land back in Case $u=v$.
-Otherwise, we wish to remove $T\cup T'$, or more precisely to collapse intervals of the foliation in $T\cup T'$ parallel to $e$.
-Unless $e$ has both endpoints on $\partial \Delta$, this does not change the homeomorphism type of~$\Delta$.
-If both $u$ and $v$ are on the path $P$ (resp.\ $Q,R$), then together with $T$ and $T'$ we remove the entire disc bounded by $e$ and a subpath of $P$ (resp.\ $Q,R$), and we identify the two remaining edges of $T$ or $T'$.
-If the endpoints of $e$ lie on two distinct paths, say $P$ and $Q$, then we do the same using a subpath of $P\cup Q$ ($P\cap Q$ is replaced here by $u$ identified with $v$).
+If $u\neq v$ and $T=T'$, we land back in the case $u=v$.
+Otherwise, we wish to remove $T\cup T'$, or more precisely to collapse intervals of the foliation in $T\cup T'$ parallel to~$e$.
+Unless $e$ has both endpoints on $\partial \Delta$, this does not change the homeomorphism type of~$\Delta$ (see Figure~\ref{fig:L62}, left).
+If both $u$ and $v$ are on the path $P$ (resp.\ $Q,R$), then together with $T$ and~$T'$ we remove the entire disc bounded by $e$ and a subpath of $P$ (resp.\ $Q,R$), and we identify the two remaining edges of $T$ or $T'$ (see Figure~\ref{fig:L62}, right).
+If the endpoints of $e$ lie on two distinct paths, say $P$ and $Q$, then we do the same using a subpath of $P\cup Q$.
+The vertex $P\cap Q$ is replaced here by $u$ identified with $v$.